 My advice: Don't try to impress the reader with your highfalutin words.
 I believe they are not impressed especially when you're inconsistent.
 Be yourself!
 As you can see with the formal sentence above, it's just composed of simple words but we sometimes tend to miss those especially when we are not article writers.
 That's why I memorized those formal phrases and it really helped me a lot.
 Answer the Writing Test 2 first because it has a bigger impact with the total score of your Writing test.

 Part Four - SPEAKING

 A day before my Listening, Reading and Writing exam, I was scheduled for the Speaking test.
 Before arriving to the venue, I experienced a series of unfortunate events.
 There was a typhoon in our area at that time so the boat (from Ormoc to Cebu) was delayed.
 And to make it worst, the tires of the taxi went flat!
-Plus I didn't have dinner and breakfast, and wasn't able to take a bath, so basically I came to the venue feeling so haggard and "lutang".
+Plus I didn't have dinner and breakfast, and wasn't able to take a shower, so basically I came to the venue feeling so haggard and "lutang".
 My schedule was at 11:45am but I arrived at 11:30am (you have to arrive 30 minutes before).
 I was late but good thing British Council understood my situation and entertained me still.
 They even called me at 11:015am.
 Anyway, I would advise you to watch videos in Youtube about the IELTS speaking test.
 Always smile and try to be confident.
 Don't speak too fast.
 Practice with a friend or record yourself while trying to answer the possible Speaking Test questions.
 You can find it online or in the Cambridge IELTS Practice Tests.